Lyrics

 Hinges kick 'em when it's done

-Little rock, the house bodies
+Little rock, the house parties

 The girl's got pod-blue hair